Evo-Forge/Essence/README.md

 Use the example or live example from each component page.

 ### About us
-We are a team of front end developers with extensive experience in building highly desirable products for both large companies and startups alike here at [GetEssence.io](http://getessence.io/).
+We are a team of front end developers with extensive experience in building highly desirable products for both large companies and startups alike.

 We're very fond of our UI/UX craft and we're constantly creating tools that allow us to work smarter and faster.
 Essence is one of those tools and we're happy to release it as open-source.